Are you looking for the best things to do in Kotor, Montenegro?

 Cruise Kotor Bay

-By now, even if you did not arrive in Kotor via a cruise ship, you are aware of the magnificent port with the panoramic views of the Bay of Kotor.
+By now, even if you did not arrive in Kotor via a cruise ship, you are aware of the magnificent port with panoramic views of the Kotor Bay, Montenegro.

 Leaving Old Town Kotor through the Western Gate, cross the busy Jadranski Put, and meander along the crystal clear turquoise waters.
 The traffic can be very heavy so cross the busy street very carefully.